Myroslav Skoryk: Teaching career

-During his career, Skoryk was active within the National Union of Composers of Ukraine.
-He was co-chair of the union with Yevhen Stankovych from 2004 to 2010.
+In 1963, Skoryk became the youngest member of the National Union of Composers of Ukraine.
+During his career, Skoryk was an active member of the union, and was co-chair with Stankovych from 2004 to 2010.

 Later years

-In 1996 Skoryk moved with his family to Australia and obtained Australian citizenship, but later he returned to live in Ukraine.

-In April 2011 Skoryk was appointed as the artistic director of the Kyiv Opera, a position he held until 2016.

-Skoryk died on 1 June 2020.
+In 1996, Skoryk moved with his family to Australia, and obtained Australian citizenship, but in 1999 returned to live in Ukraine.
+In April 2011, Skoryk was appointed as the artistic director of the Kyiv Opera, a position he held until 2016.
+He died on 1 June 2020 and was buried on Lviv's Lychakiv Cemetery.

 Music

 Skoryk was a composer, pianist and conductor.
 His works have been performed by ensembles and soloists that include the Leontovych Quartet, Oleh Krysa, Volodymyr Vynnytsky, Oleg Chmyr, Mykola Suk, Victor Markiw, and Alexander Slobodyanik.
 He was one of the recipients of the Ukraine's Shevchenko National Prize in 1987 for his Cello Concerto.
+In addition to the works listed below, he also wrote a number of smaller ensemble works, songs, and the score for more than 40 films, including Tini zabutykh predkiv (Shadows of Forgotten Ancestors), and Vysokyy pereval (High Mountain Pass), which included his Melody in A minor.